Active-Has/Boxing-App-Project/README.md

 if the code is correct before fully integrating it.
 So in this instance of the CI pipeline for this project, (in the picture below) code produced on the local machine would get pushed to GitHub, which in turn is pushed into Jenkins.
-Jenkins then automatically runs test which produces a report.
+Jenkins then automatically runs tests which produces a report.

 ![CI Pipeline](https://user-images.githubusercontent.com/101266487/162598121-d9b4eeb3-7abf-4b36-8e67-4458ab18e01a.jpg)